Track Wisdom

 The recent efforts of the Vintage Motorsport Council to fund an instructor training program for the benefit of member clubs is welcome and important.
 The institution by HSR of "The Winner's Circle" seminars led by E. Paul Dickinson as well SVRA's continuing efforts with the development of their "Driver's Orientation" and "Chalk Talk" programs are but a few ways that vintage sanctioning and marque club racing programs can show that they are serious about driver development.
 The clear delineation of expectations raises the bar for all of the participants.
 VSCDA's Spring Driving School series is well known and popular program, even though it includes no track time at all!
 Most importantly, sanctioning bodies need to reach out to the experienced competitor, to periodically remind them why they are here, and if through a pattern of bad behavior demonstrate that they don't "get it," need to enforce to rules as written.
 This applies also to car preparation, but that is a whole new story.

-A great “pearl of wisdom” from Rolex 24 veteran and Skip Barber coach Barry Waddell
+“Pearl of wisdom” from Rolex 24 veteran and Skip Barber coach Barry Waddell

 At Tom Cotter’s delightful “Vice President’s Club” meeting in Concord, Steve Potter spoke about a project he was working on for Boston Red Sox owner and Roush Racing partner, John Henry, as well as ex-Papyrus Simulations guru Dave Kaemmer, a racing simulation called iRacing.